The Wood, New Zealand

-The Wood is a suburb of the South Island, New Zealand city of Nelson.
+The Wood is a suburb of Nelson, New Zealand.
 It lies just to the north-east of the city centre and adjoins it.

 The suburb incorporates Botanical Reserve, a section of Nelson's town belt that includes the trigonometrical geographic centre of New Zealand, Botanical Hill.
 The reserve borders the Botanical Gardens to the east and Branford Park to the west.

 The suburb also has four other public reserves: Guppy Park, Neale Park, Peace Grove and Pepper Tree Park.

+History

+Italian immigration

+The Wood has a sizeable Italian community.
+The earliest Italian immigrants were fishermen in the 1860s but the majority of Italian immigrants arrived in the 20th century.
+The Wood was used for horticulture due to suitable conditions such as lack of frost.
+Horticulture continued into the 1990s but rising interest rates made the area too expensive and combined with other factors most gardens were sold off and turned into housing in the 1990s.